-To gain admission, transfer students must have completed 24 or more hours of college level credit at a regionally accredited institution(s) with at least a 2.0 on all GPA hours (all graded hours) from all universities attended.
+To gain admission, transfer students must have attempted 24 or more hours of college level credit at a regionally accredited institution(s) with at least a 2.0 on all GPA hours (all graded hours) from all universities attended.
+Any applicant who does not meet these requirements must meet the requirements for first-time freshmen.